Our global mining and metals team have vast experience in the sector and have represented many of the world’s leading players.

 In acting on a number of complex takeovers, acquisitions, disposals, project financings and listings, we have built a deep understanding of the challenges that our clients face in the market.

 This experience allows us to offer our clients innovative legal solutions that help them to stay competitive during the good times as well as the more challenging.
-As the economic downturn has brought an end to the ‘super-cycle’ in commodity prices and reduced the availability of much needed credit, we were at the forefront of helping a number of mining clients deal with distressed situations, debt refinancing’s and equity capital raisings.
-Linklaters also continues to advise both potential buyers and sellers during a period of consolidation in the sector and as the global IPO markets look to recover, we have advised on a number of listings on international stock exchanges including the landmark dual listing of Glencore International Plc on the London and Hong Kong stock exchanges.
+As the economic downturn has brought an end to the ‘super-cycle’ in commodity prices and reduced the availability of much needed credit, we were at the forefront of helping a number of mining and metals clients deal with distressed situations, debt refinancing’s and equity capital raisings.
+Linklaters also continues to advise both potential buyers and sellers during a period of consolidation in the sector and as the global IPO markets look to recover, we have advised on a number of listings on international stock exchanges.
 In fact, we have been involved in all significant recent IPOs (both single and dual listings) in the sector.

 In your pursuit of the earth’s natural resources, we recognise that you will often operate in remote areas of the world.
 These countries often have legal regimes that are still under development and facing periods of significant political change.
 Our emerging markets practice is excellently placed to help our clients to develop risk mitigation strategies and has a proven ability to navigate through previously untested legal regimes.
 In some cases we have even been asked to assist with the drafting of amendments to local laws in order to facilitate major transactions.
 Complex, multi-jurisdictional transactions frequently require language skills to understand the intricacies of the transaction and execute the deal to the clients competitive advantage.
 Our multi-lingual mining team includes fluent Mandarin, Cantonese, Russian, French, Spanish and Portuguese speakers, enabling us to service our clients’ transactional needs all over the world.